Exote/foundry-vtt-pathfinding/README.md

-# Foundry VTT: Pathfinding
+# Foundry VTT: Router-Finder

-A module to find the shortest path for a token to reach a chosen point.
+A module to find the shortest route for a token to reach a chosen point.

 ## Installation
 1. Copy this link and use it in Foundry's Module Manager to install the module.